taptalk-io/taptalk-io.github.io/onetalk/channel/kataai-channel.md

 * [Request Body](#request-body-1)
 * [Response Body](#response-body-1)

-OneTalk will send event notifications for outbound messages and case updates to the business's Channel URL.
+OneTalk will send event notifications for outbound messages and case updates to the channel's Kata URL.

 The following payload types are supported:
 - `message`: An outbound message is sent from OneTalk.